archway-warp/warp-cli/README.md

 label = 'Dapp: Factory'
 ```

+## What about frontend?

+It is not included as of right now.
+I am not a frontend developer, and as such, I can't hold opinions on what's comfortable to use in the frontend world.
+In the future there will be options available to include various frontends through the CLI.

 # Roadmap

 The tool works, but it certainly can't be considered "stable".
 So, in addition to adding some killer features, there is a lot of refactoring and bugfixing to be done.
 Please report any issues you find!

+## Long-term goals

+Please keep in mind that at this early stage plans can still change quite a lot, depending on what features are needed the most.
+This is more of a guideline at the moment.

+- Improve the user experience - fix bugs and eliminate/decrease awkward wait times
+- Add support for scaffolding various frontend templates
+- Add support for templates in general - contractt templates for different versions of `cosmwasm`, or preconfigured SNIP standard contracts (`warp new main_token -t snip20-staking`?)
+- Find out a way to automate schema generation for contract messages as much as possible
+- Make interfacing with dockerized `localsecret` less verbose - `docker exec -it secretdev secret cli blah blah`
+- Write a proper documentation
+- Automate the `localsecret` node configuration to reduce block time for testing purposes
+- Possibly remove the dependency on locally installed `secretcli` for a more 'portable' setup that works out of the box

 #TODO: Actually write down a detailed roadmap